Netflix/x-element/SPEC.md

 If the given function is defined on the constructor, the context (`this`) is guaranteed to be the constructor when called later.

+**Computed properties are lazily evaluated.** If a computed property is not rendered in a template function or accessed programmatically, its code will not run.

 ## Observed properties

 Create an observed property by providing an `observe` function.
 Whenever an